opendilab/DI-orchestrator/docs/architecture.md

 For the request format, request parameters, request body, and return value of each interface, please refer to [http interface definition](https://gitlab.bj.sensetime.com/platform/CloudNative4AI/cluster-lifecycle/nervex-operator/issues/6)。

-## Advantages of NerveX Operator
+## Advantages of NerveX Orchestrator
-Nervex-operator provides a K8s-based container-orchestration solution for the nerveX framework in a distributed scenario.
+NerveX Orchestrator provides a K8s-based container-orchestration solution for the nerveX framework in a distributed scenario.
 For a NerveXJob, nervex-operator is responsible for arranging the various modules of nerveX so that each module can run normally and perform training tasks.
 By calling nervex-server’s HTTP interface, coordinator is given the ability to add, delete, and query all its collectors, learners, aggregators and improve the dynamic allocation of nerveX framework resources.
-In summary, nervex-operator provides the following advantages:
+In summary, NerveX Orchestrator provides the following advantages:
 1. Encapsulation.
 Relying on the orchestration capabilities of nervex-operator, deploying nerveX distributed RL training (including pod creation and service discovery) are transparent to us.
 According to the deployment requirements of the nerveX framework for distributed RL training, nervex-operator will create coordinator, and then the coordinator will request nervex-server to create other modules.
 Nervex-operator will record the status of the pod of each module into the status of the NerveXJob.
 The life cycle of NerveXJob is also maintained by nervex-operator, providing us with status of NerveXJob in different stages.
 2. Ease of use.
 We only need to define the configuration of coordinator, collector, and learner in the yaml file of NerveXJob, and submit them to K8s cluster with one click.
 Nervex-operator will be responsible for deploying nerveX RL trainings and liberating us from the complex distributed RL deployments in K8s cluster.
 3. Robustness.
 Relying on the pod restart mechanism of K8s, it ensures that pods can automatically restart in the event of an unexpected exit, and the coordinator can respond quickly and reconnect.